lao-tseu-is-alive/cgil-log/README.md

 # cgil-log
 Goeland client side colourful log class (only 8K and no dependencies)

-*NEW in version >2.0.1 you get the name of caller function for free*
+*since version >2.0.1 you get the name of caller function for free*

 ## Getting Started